Navigating Probate? Meet Houston’s Best Probate Lawyers

 For straightforward, uncontested probate cases, many Houston attorneys offer flat fee arrangements typically ranging from $2,500 to $4,000.
 These packages usually cover the entire process from filing the initial application through closing the estate – giving you budget certainty during an uncertain time.

 More complex situations usually shift to hourly billing, with Houston rates typically ranging from $250 to $450 per hour.
 The wide range reflects differences in attorney experience, firm size, and reputation.
-At Keith Morris & Stacy Kelly, we believe in providing clear fee information during your initial consultation so you can make informed decisions.
+At Texas Probate Attorneys, we believe in providing clear fee information during your initial consultation so you can make informed decisions.

 Beyond attorney fees, budget for court costs – filing fees, publication notices, and certified copies typically add $400-$600 to the total.
 And remember that in Texas, executors are entitled to compensation – usually 5% of amounts the estate receives and pays out (excluding distributions to beneficiaries).